KomMonitor/KomMonitor-Docs/README.md

 # KomMonitor-Docs
-Central documentation of KomMonitor monitoring platform
+Central documentation of KomMonitor monitoring platform by using the Wiki